-Additionally opennebula-common and opennebula-ruby exist but they're intended to be used as dependencies.
+Additionally opennebula-common and opennebula-ruby exist but they're intended to be used as dependencies. opennebula-occi, which is RESTful service to manage the cloud, is included in the opennebula-sunstone package.

 Warning: In order to avoid problems, we recommend to disable SELinux in all the nodes, Frontend and Nodes: